objectkuan/objectkuan.github.io/_posts/2014-07-20-some-net-related-features.md

 title: Some Net-related Features
 ---

-During my intership, I learn some network related features from SINA.
-Sometimes they make a difference to the performance if they are taken into consider while tuning.
+During my internship, I learn some network related features from SINA.
+Sometimes they make a difference to the performance if they are taken into consideraion while tuning.

 <!--more-->